MicrosoftDocs/SupportArticles-docs/support/iis/http-status-code.md

 ## Introduction

-When you try to access content on a server that is running (IIS) 7.0, 7.5 or later versions by using the HTTP protocol, IIS returns a numeric code that indicates the status of the response.
+When you try to access content on a server, that is running (IIS) 7.0, 7.5 or later versions, by using the HTTP protocol, IIS returns a numeric code that indicates the status of the response.
 The HTTP status code is recorded in the IIS log.
 Additionally, the HTTP status code may be displayed in the client browser.

 The HTTP status code may indicate whether a request is successful or unsuccessful.
 The HTTP status code may also reveal the exact reason that a request is unsuccessful.

 ## Log file locations

-By default, IIS 7.0 and later versions put log files in the following folder:
+IIS 7.0 and later versions put log files in the following folder by default:
 `inetpub\logs\Logfiles`

 This folder contains separate directories for each World Wide Web website.
-By default, the log files are created in the directories daily, and the log files are named by using the date.
+The log files are created in the directories daily and are named by using the date by default.
 For example, a log file may be named as *exYYMMDD.log*.

 ## The HTTP status codes

 This section describes the HTTP status codes that IIS 7.0 and later versions use.

 > [!NOTE]
-> This article does not list every possible HTTP status code as dictated in the HTTP specification.
+> This article doesn't list every possible HTTP status code as dictated in the HTTP specification.
 This article includes only the HTTP status codes that IIS 7.0 and later versions can send.
 For example, a custom Internet Server API (ISAPI) filter or a custom HTTP module can set its own HTTP status code.

 ### 1**xx** - Informational